-Some I apply topically and some I ingest, after having patch tested all of them for allergies, naturally.
+Some I apply topically and some I ingest- after having patch tested all of them for allergies, of course.
 My top 5 picks all work wonderfully individually, but can also be combined, as you’ll see below:

 More precisely, thanks to the active components linalyl acetate and linalool, essential Lavender oil helps kill bacteria and reduce inflammation.
 Which makes it a brilliant bet if you’re looking to fight blemishes, and even some scarring! (think acne marks)

 And the antioxidants it boasts help your skin fight pollutants and oxidants- something your complexion is exposed to daily.